-Once the (I, D) couple is computed for each event of the available dataset, the rainfall threshold is estimated by using the frequentist method (e.g. Brunetti et al., 2010; Peruccacci et al., 2012).
-According to this method, the (I, D) couples are plotted in a log-log ID plane and a straight line fitting these points is determined.
-The slope and the intercept of this straight line are 120 the logarithms of the coefficient of the following power law:
+As described in Rosatti et al. (2019), the BDA methodology has been applied to obtain a stony debris flow rainfall threshold for Once the (I,D) couple is computed for each event of the Trentino-Alto Adige/Südtirol region (Italy) (Fig. 2).
+A dataset composed of 84 debris flow events has been considered to calibrate the threshold.
+Firstly, the (I,D) couples have been computed applying the BDA method.
+Then, the threshold has been obtained available dataset, the rainfall threshold is estimated by using the frequentist method (e. g.
+Brunetti et al. (2010) and Peruccacci et al. (2012)). (e.g. Brunetti et al., 2010; Peruccacci et al., 2012) .
+According to this method, the threshold is a straight line in the (I,D) couples are plotted in a log-log ID plane parallel to the power law and a straight line fitting these points is determined.
+The slope and the intercept of this straight line are the logarithms of the coefficient of the following power law:

-$$I = \hat{a}D^{-b} \tag{11}$$
+$$160 \quad I = \hat{a}D^{-b} \tag{11}$$

-The rainfall threshold is then obtained translating vertically the straight line in the log-log ID plane so that the non-exceedance probability of the dataset events (namely the occurrence probability of debris flows related to (I, D) points located below the threshold) is equal to a given value.
+obtained fitting the events rainfall conditions.
+The threshold exponent is therefore equal to b while the intercept is computed by setting a value of the The rainfall threshold is then obtained translating vertically the straight line in the log-log ID plane so that the non-exceedance probability of the dataset events , namely by imposing (namely the occurrence probability of debris flows related to rainfall conditions (I,D) points located below the threshold.
+The threshold equation isthen:) is equal to a given value.
 The final expression is:

-$$125 \quad I = aD^{-b} \tag{12}$$
+$$165 \quad I = aD^{-b} \tag{12}$$